-Our Pediatric Care Program offers a comprehensive home based palliative program that focuses on the coordination of medical services, psychosocial and spiritual support to children facing life threatening illnesses, while supporting their family.
+Our Pediatric Care Program offers both hospice and home based palliative care that focuses on the coordination of medical services, psychosocial, and spiritual support to children facing life threatening illnesses, while also supporting their family.
 Our trained staff will work in coordination with your child’s medical team to ensure consistent goals of care are met with compassion and a focus on quality of life for both the patient and family.
 Our goal is to enable children to remain at home where they love to be, surrounded by family and their favorite things.
 Our program allows children to continue curative treatment, and our team assists with a smooth transition from treatment to home.

 Our team consists of trained professionals including: